nicksavarese/allora-ios/README.md

     Write a nice and detailed reply with the solution

 and the clipboard text is:

-    “Can u pls help?? my Apple watch has two faces smiling and frowning at me on it and now it won’t ring anymore????”
+    Can u pls help?? my Apple watch has two faces smiling and frowning at me on it and now it won’t ring anymore????

 the API will receive both phrases and respond accordingly.

 ### Send Text:

 #### Sends the input field text only.

 For example, if the input field text is

-    Write a quote by Marcus Aurelius the API will receive this phrase alone.
+    Write a quote by Marcus Aurelius

+the API will receive this phrase alone.

-### Continue Clipboard:
+### Clipboard...:

 #### Sends the highlighted (clipboard) text, asking the API to continue it.